 A Condition Report is a very basic ‘traffic light’ survey and the cheapest, costing around £250.

 It’s most suitable for new-build and conventional homes in good condition; no advice or valuation is provided in this survey.

 A HomeBuyer Report is a survey suitable for conventional properties in reasonable condition.
 Costs start at £400 on average.

-Some homebuyer’s reports include a property valuation, so you may be able to revise your offer if the survey reveals a lower price than the mortgage lender’s valuation.
+Some home-buyers’ reports include a property valuation, so you might be able to revise your offer if the survey reveals a lower price than the mortgage lender’s valuation.

 Home Condition Survey

 The Home Condition Survey provides the same level of in-depth inspection as a building survey.

 It uses a simple a clear presentation style and a 1, 2, 3 rating system to ensure that you can easily identify the most serious issues.